hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 * At minimum, the top-level API in the TSS-Library is defined and can be mocked for initial development.
 * The complete implementation of the TSS-Library is required for the TSS-Ledger-ID proposal to be fully implemented.
-* Consensus nodes must have their `elGamelKey` generated with the private key stored on disk and the public key stored in the roster prior to the TSS-Ledger-ID proposal being delivered.
+* Consensus nodes must have their `tssEncryptionKey` generated with the private key stored on disk and the public key stored in the roster prior to the TSS-Ledger-ID proposal being delivered.

 Dependencies on the TSS-Roster